archf/ansidoc/README.md

   - ...
 ```

-Content of your role `vars/*` and `defaults/*` will be literally inserted in
+Content of your role `vars/*` and `defaults/*` will also be literally inserted
-between `yaml` codeblocks.
+in between `yaml` codeblocks.
 Put nice comments//explanations in them!

 ## cli